 In Lucia Cervoni’s 2016/2017 season, Cervoni made her role debut singing Siébel in Gounod’s Faust.
 Her season continued full speed ahead with her singing the title role in Boesmans’ Julie, Die Dritte Dame in Die Zauberflöte, Suzuki in Madama Butterfly, Frau Reich in Die Lustigen Weiber von Windsor, and her role debut as

 Mary in Wagner’s Die Fliegender Holländer.

-Cervoni was also thrilled to have made her house debut with the Welsh National Opera in her much adored role, Octavian in Strauss’ Der Rosenkavalier, and as the Mezzo Solist in Verdi’s Requiem with The Grange Festival.
+Cervoni was also thrilled to have made her house debuts with the Welsh National Opera in her much adored role, Octavian in Strauss’ Der Rosenkavalier, and as the Mezzo Solist in Verdi’s Requiem with The Grange Festival.